Staffordshire Bull Terrier: Appearance

+Temperament

 The Stafford has a reputation for pugnacity; when challenged by another dog it is known to not back away.

-Use
+They have a mixed reputation in the UK, with some people associating the breed with chavs.

+Health

+A 2022 UK study of veterinary records found the breed to have a life expectancy of 11.33 years, slightly below the life expectancy of crossbreeds: 11.82 but just above the overall average of 11.23 years.
+A 2024 UK study found a life expectancy of 12 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

+A UK study found a predisposition to juvenile onset demodicosis in the Staffordshire Bull Terrier: In dogs under the age of two years 2.14% of Staffords had demodicosis compared to 0.48% overall.
+An American study found the same predisposition with 10% of Staffords having the condition compared to 0.58% overall.

+Neurological disorders identified in the breed include cerebellar abiotrophy, Chiari-like malformation, myotonia congenita and L-2-hydroxyglutaric aciduria.
+The Staffordshire Bull Terrier is one of the most commonly affected breeds for hereditary cataracts.

+Popularity and use

 The Stafford is considered a family pet and companion dog, and is among the breeds recommended by the KC for families.
 Relative to the breed's ancestral progenitors, the AKC states: "From his brawling past, the muscular but agile Staffordshire Bull Terrier retains the traits of courage and tenacity.
 Happily, good breeding transformed this former gladiator into a mild, playful companion with a special feel for kids."

 In the decade 2011–2020, annual registrations with the KC fell from about 7000 to about 5000; in 2019 and 2020 it had the highest number of registrations in the Terrier group.
 It is among the most frequently registered breeds in Australia, France, and New Zealand.
 In the United States, it was in 81st place on an AKC list of registrations by number in 2020.